Effective Date: 7/31/2024 (see Revision Log for what changed on this date; use Questions & Feedback form to interact with University Controller staff)

 Conference Expenses

-Costs of conferences hosted by CU Yes It is assumed that wherever possible, conference registration fees cover the cost of food, decorations, awards, and other needs of the conference
+Costs of conferences hosted by CU Yes Wherever possible, conference registration fees should cover the cost of food, decorations, awards, and other needs of the conference.

 Costs of attendance at conferences hosted by other entities Yes PPS Travel